adituv/runedoku-plugin/README.md

-# Example
+# Runedoku Plugin
-An example greeter plugin
+A helper plugin to solve Runedoku puzzles on the Rogue Trader caskets.